PelleLille/hsl-docs/functions.rst

   Searches for a needle at the beginning (or at `index`) of each line in filename.
 If found, the line is returned as an array separated by the `delimiter`.

-  :param mixed needle: the string to match or a callback function
+  :param any needle: the string to match or a callback function
   :param string filename: the file name
   :param array options: options array
   :return: if word is found in string, return all words on that line as an array